 How long does screen blanking last?

-For Windows 8 and 10, VNC Server attempts to make screen blanking last for as long as possible.
+For Windows 8 and Windows 10 versions prior to 2004, VNC Server attempts to make screen blanking last for as long as possible.
 Screen blanking ends if:

 - The blanked screen is powered on again.